rsalmei/clearly/README.md

 This tool creates a non durable exclusive queue in the broker, and connects itself to it, dynamically binding any routing keys you wish.
 Now it begins collecting all async tasks being triggered with matching criteria, and starts fetching the outcome of those tasks as soon as they finish.
 It's really like flower on the shell!
+Please do understand that `clearly` only "sees" in real-time the messages that are being _requested_ (or published) at this very moment, not any ones that have already been published and are awaiting in a queue, as it connects to the same exchange the application does connect to.
+With this approach, it is guaranteed to not mess with your application logic, as `clearly` gets only a copy of the messages your application is publishing, not modifying or interfering with the process at all.

 ## Features